Killeren/SkillSwitchAI/README.md

 # SkillSwitchAI
-Context based llm selection for agentic workflow to provide desired outputs
+Context based llm selection for agentic workflow to provide more refined outputs